Retail Site Selection

 3. Export for operations - Generate reports, shapefiles, and ZIP lists for boards, landlords, or financing partners.

-Beyond demographics, retail decisions depend on ingress/egress, signage visibility, and co-tenancy.
+Beyond demographics, retail site decisions depend on ingress/egress, signage visibility, and co-tenancy.
 A prime corridor may underperform if parking is inadequate or competing anchors dominate.
-Many retailers now evaluate omnichannel demand, asking how a site supports e-commerce pickup or last-mile logistics.
+Many retailers now evaluate omnichannel demand, asking how a prospective site supports e-commerce pickup or last-mile logistics.
 Co-tenancy with grocers or gyms can boost foot traffic, while poor ingress/egress or limited parking can suppress sales.
 These subtleties, when layered with demographic data, create a more holistic picture of site quality.

 FAQs every retailer asks